thomas-neitmann/thomas-adventuRe/content/posts/2020-06-07-mdthemes-is-on-cran-markdown-powered-themes-for-ggplot2.markdown

 <img src="/posts/2020-06-07-mdthemes-is-on-cran-markdown-powered-themes-for-ggplot2_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-As you can see you are not limited to making the whole title bold (as is the case when using `theme()`) but you can rather make individual words bold.
+As you can see you are not limited to making the whole title bold (as is the case when using `theme()`).
+Rather you can bold individual words.
 The same is true for italics.
 Just wrap the word inside `*`.
 To make something bolditalic wrap it inside `**_`.

 Next, let's have a look at coloring words.